OSEQorg/MENDIS.app/README.md

 # MENDIS.app

 MENDIS.app (Mental Distress Application) an audio-based survey web-app, using mental health screening as a test case to evaluate the broader use of audio-based surveys.
 The “Augmented Audio” (AUMA) framework is a lightweight, open source software framework that allows developers to produce interactive audio-based learning content or surveys.
+MENDIS was developed with support of @CorrelAid

 The MENDIS survey is based on the WHO’s ten question “Self Response Questionnaire”, or SRQ-10 for short.
 MENDIS.app was piloted in Pakistan, in collaboration with a local partner NGO, Aurat Raaj.
 Part of this pilot trial was an evaluation of the user experience, the experience of the NGO using the app and the impact on beneficiaries.